buijs-dev/klutter-dart/README.md

 - do flutter pub run klutter:producer init in the root folder.
 - do ./gradlew clean build -p "platform" in the root folder.
 - do flutter pub run klutter:consumer init in the root/example folder.
-- do flutter pub run klutter:consumer add=<your_plugin_name> in the root/example folder.
+- do flutter pub run klutter:consumer add lib=<your_plugin_name> in the root/example folder.

 ### For Android emulator:
 There should be a .klutter-plugins file in the root/example folder containing an entry for your plugin.